Dox-Box/Juno3DEngine/README.md

 https://github.com/Dox-Box/Juno3DEngine/blob/master/Juno3DEngine-master/res/opengl-java.png

-  # Running Juno #
+  # Running A Simulation #

-    In order to run, just clone Juno3DEngine-master, and run Juno3D.jar
+    In order to run the default script, just clone Juno3DEngine-master, and run Juno3D.jar

+    Note: When using linux, it is necessary to use terminal to navigate to the directory of the repo, then type: 'java -jar  juno3D.jar